 Endocrine Disrupting Chemical and Detoxification Theory

-Current research demonstrates that environmental toxins are a leading risk factor to the development of thyroid disease.
+Current research demonstrates that environmental toxins found in air, water and food, are a leading risk factor to the development of thyroid disease.
 Hashimoto’s is now linked to EDC and other environmental toxins (Johnson, 2014).
 Many toxins are known endocrine disruptors, which alter and mimic the function of hormones resulting in cancer and diseases of the endocrine system.
 EDC’s are a class of synthetic chemicals that bind to and modify both nuclear and extra-nuclear receptor sites (La Rosa, 2014) and alter endocrine system function, disrupting homeostasis through various pathways including nuclear, steroid, nonsteroid, and neurotransmitter receptors (De Coster, 2012).
 EDC’s include pesticides, plastics, dioxins (Melnic, 2002) pharmaceutical agents, synthetic chemicals used as industrial solvents /lubricants and heavy metals (De Coster, 2012) including arsenic, cadmium, lead and mercury (Sears, 2011).
 They bioaccumulate in the environment and are toxic to humans at even very low doses (Melnic, 2002).
 The Parathyroid gland is very sensitive to heavy metals including mercury from dental amalgams.

 Numerous studies have linked EDC’s to thyroid dysfunction.
 De Costa, (2012) researched the mechanism of action and found that EDC reactions with target cell receptors occurred during the prereceptor regulation of ligand availability.
 In Graves disease the disturbance appears to be the inability of TSH to bind to the thyroid receptor (Natural Standard, 2014).
 Sclarrillo, (2008) found lizards exposed to fungicide methyl thiophanate showed decreases in thyroid gland cell height and nuclei size and shape with reduction in cytoplasm size.
 Functional alterations were decreased T4 and T3 plasma levels and inhibition of TSH.